auth0/docs/articles/applications/enable-universal-links.md

   - enable-mobile-auth
 ---

-# Enable Universal Links Support for your Auth0 Application in Xcode
+# Enable Universal Links

-Because universal links establish a *verified relationship between domains and applications*, both your Auth0 Application settings and your iOS application need to be in sync.
+Because universal links establish a verified relationship between domains and applications, both your Auth0 Application settings and your iOS application need to be in sync.
 To do this, you need to provide Auth0 with the following information:

-* `Team ID`;
+* `Team ID`
-* `Bundle identifier`.
+* `Bundle identifier`

-## Find Your Apple `Team ID` and `Bundle Identifier`
+## Find your Apple Team ID and Bundle Identifier

 To find your Apple `Team ID`, go to your [Apple developer account summary page](https://developer.apple.com/membercenter/index.action#accountSummary).